 Here in Wisconsin, children have enjoyed 3 consecutive days off from school due to extreme sub-zero temperatures.
 But as the old Norwegian saying goes, “There’s no such thing as bad weather, only bad clothes.”

-Stir crazy, my boys and I bundled up head to toe, then went outside for some incredible winter science—to make and observe frozen bubbles.
+Stir crazy, my boys and I bundled up head to toe, then went outside for some incredible winter science—to blow and observe frozen bubbles.

 Related: How to Make Ice Jewels